-A report on the situation of local democracy in Latvia is also on the agenda, as well as a report on local elections in “the former Yugoslav Republic of Macedonia” (15 October 2017) and an information report on local elections in Georgia (21 October 2017).
-In addition, the results of the fact-finding mission on the situation of local elected representatives in the Republic of Moldova will be presented to the members of the Congress.
-A debate on the situation of "Mayors under pressure" is also on the agenda with the participation of Elena GRITCO, member of Balti municipal Council, Republic of Moldova, and Patrick KLUGMAN, Deputy Mayor of Paris in charge of International Relations and Francophonie and member of the International Observatory of Mayors in Danger.
+A report on the situation of local democracy in Latvia was also on the agenda, as well as a report on local elections in “the former Yugoslav Republic of Macedonia” (15 October 2017) and an information report on local elections in Georgia (21 October 2017).
+In addition, the results of the fact-finding mission on the situation of local elected representatives in the Republic of Moldova were presented to the members of the Congress.
+A debate on the situation of "Mayors under pressure" was also on the agenda with the participation of Elena GRITCO, member of Balti municipal Council, Republic of Moldova, and Patrick KLUGMAN, Deputy Mayor of Paris in charge of International Relations and Francophonie and member of the International Observatory of Mayors in Danger.

-Among the guests invited to the Session are Simon Emil AMMITZBØLL-BILLE, Minister of the Economy and the Interior, Denmark, on behalf of the Danish Chairmanship of the Committee of Ministers of the Council of Europe, and Michèle NICOLETTI, Chairperson of the Parliamentary Assembly of the Council of Europe.
+Among the guests invited to the Session were Simon Emil AMMITZBØLL-BILLE, Minister of the Economy and the Interior, Denmark, on behalf of the Danish Chairmanship of the Committee of Ministers of the Council of Europe, and Michèle NICOLETTI, Chairperson of the Parliamentary Assembly of the Council of Europe.